ronakupadhyaya/Horizons-week-04/day2/twitter/README.md

 * The content of the tweet
     <details>
     <summary>Hint</summary>

     You should make sure the user DOES NOT enter more than 140 characters per tweet (Twitter has this limitation, so we should as well!)

     </details>

 The end result should look something like:

 <img src="https://preview.ibb.co/ch9xm5/newTweet.png" width="500">

 ### Adding the Routes 🌀 - `routes/index.js`

-Looks like your views and models for restaurants are ready to go!
+Looks like your views and models for Tweets are ready to go!
 Time to build out your endpoints to render routes with your data.
 As before, you will be making the design decisions for your routes, but here are basic guidelines for what they should _do_:

 * A route for viewing all tweets, rendering `tweets.hbs`.
   * _What to Pass In_: A context object with a property `tweet` that has an array of all Tweet documents.